As an Amazon Associate I earn from qualifying purchases.

 Almost every day of my life, I get people asking me how to cook venison.
 Hunters, yes, but also the legion of people who’ve been given deer meat and have only a rough idea about how to cook it.

 What follows is a comprehensive overview geared toward beginners, but with enough tips and tricks to help even long-time wild game cooks.
+(I also have a video course that teaches many of these same things.)

 Let’s start with some basics.
 What is venison, anyway?
 As funny as it might sound to some of you, it’s a legit question I get asked a lot.